 The Stand Against Racism Challenge

 The Stand Against Racism Challenge was designed to create dedicated time and space to build more effective social justice habits, particularly those dealing with issues of race, power, privilege, and leadership.
-The Challenge begins on April 4, 2022, but register now to save your place!
+The Challenge took place on April 4, 2022.

 The Stand Against Racism Challenge is now a national initiative of YWCA USA.
 Previously known as the 21-Day Racial Equity and Social Justice Challenge, developed by YWCA Greater Cleveland, this partnership hopes to expand the impact of this unique learning opportunity across the network.